La Via del Fantini

 3-DAY ROUTE:

-The walk was originally designed in four short half-day STAGES to allow the hiker to visit museums and places of interest along the trail.
+The trail was originally designed as four short half-day stages, allowing hikers to visit museums and points of interest along the route.

-For those with 3 days to spare and a good workout, 3 days can be a great way to spread out the nearly 50 km and 2000 meters of elevation gain of the route.
+For those with 3 days to spare and a good workout, 3 days can be a great way to divide the nearly 50 km and 2000 meters of elevation gain of the route.

 A long weekend, a bridge, or three days in spring are perfect opportunities to explore the nature of the Valley and discover many stories about Luigi Fantini and his discoveries.